Joint Delay-Phase Precoding Under True-Time Delay Constraints in Wideband Sub-THz Hybrid Massive MIMO Systems: Joint Delay and Phase Precoding Under TTD Constraints

-Fig.~\ref{fig4} graphically visualizes the equivalence in Lemma~\ref{lm1}.
-We let points A and B represent $e^{jx}$ and $e^{jy}$ in \eqref{eqlm1}, respectively.
+It is still difficult to deal with the objective function in \eqref{eqObj} due to the unit modulus constraint.
+To streamline the optimization process, we introduce a lemma demonstrating the equivalence of optimization on the unit circle to optimization in the phase domain. \begin{lemma} For $x \in \R$ and $y \in \R$, the following equality holds $\argmin\limits_{y \text{:} \mod(y,\pi) \neq x} |e^{jx} -e^{jy}| = \argmin\limits_{y \text{:} \mod(y,\pi) \neq x}|x-y|$, where $\mod(y,\pi)$ is $y$ modulo $\pi$. \end{lemma} \begin{proof} See Appendix \ref{AppendixB}. \end{proof} Fig.~\ref{fig4} graphically visualizes the equivalence in Lemma~\ref{lm1}.
+We let points A and B represent $e^{jx}$ and $e^{jy}$, respectively.
 It is not difficult to observe from Fig.~\ref{fig4} that minimizing the length of the segment AB with respect to B is equivalent to minimizing $|y-x|$ with respect to $y$, in which the latter is a convex optimization problem.
-In what follows, Lemma~\ref{lm1} is exploited to convert the non-convex problem in \eqref{opt_prob} into a convex one.
-Incorporating {Lemma}~\ref{lm1} into \eqref{eqObj} converts the problem in \eqref{opt_prob} to the following equivalent problem:
+In what follows, Lemma~\ref{lm1} is exploited to convert the non-convex problem in \eqref{opt_prob} into an approximated convex problem. { Incorporating Lemma 1 into \eqref{eqObj} converts the problem in \eqref{opt_prob} to an approximation \cite{Qua2022}, \cite{Ratnam2022}:}